NethServer/docs/administrator-manual/en/ha.rst

  pcs status

-Take a look to the official pacemaker documentation for more information.
+Take a look at the official pacemaker documentation for more information.

 Secondary node
 --------------